 - A damaging performance in class to cause drop in grade

 - Repeated missed assignments or exams

 - Student sends frequent, lengthy, "ranting" or concerning emails to professor or staff

 Potential Physical Concerns

-Uncommonly falling asleep in class or other inopportune times.
+- Uncommonly falling asleep in class or at other inopportune times